MiWeiss/MiWeiss/README.md

 #### Selected repositories which I maintain

+✂️ [python-bibtexparser](https://github.com/sciunto-org/python-bibtexparser) A very old codebase that I try to keep from falling apart with, aiming to keep >1600 open-source dependents satisfied.
+Simulataneously, I am working on a much improved next full-rewrite.

 ✍️ [docstr-coverage](https://github.com/HunterMcGushion/docstr_coverage): A python documentation coverage checker with more than 280'000 downloads (co-maintained with Hunter McGushion).

 🧙‍♂️ [uncertainty-wizard](https://github.com/testingautomated-usi/uncertainty-wizard): Transparent uncertainty quantification for keras Neural Networks, and blazing fast ensembles.

 ⚖️ [licenseplate](https://github.com/MiWeiss/licenseplate): Software license checks on github.
 Used by almost no-one, but it was fun to build ;-)

 <!--
 **MiWeiss/MiWeiss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.